stoneassemblies/StoneAssemblies.MassAuth.Benchmarks/README.md

 ## Single Message

-For this benckmark we run 3 instances of the authorization engine with some rules per message type.
+For this benchmark, we run 3 instances of the authorization engine with some rules per message type.
 A single one message is sent and all rules are evaluate.

 | Rules Count |         Mean |         Error |        StdDev |
 | ----------- | ------------:| -------------:| -------------:|